A Baltimore County jury has convicted two men accused in a fatal shooting at Towson Town Center last December.

 In their trial last week, prosecutors said Pridget, 19, was targeted because he allegedly shot Williams' cousin, Dustin Smith.

-Police say Williams and Ward were among a group of four that stalked Pridget through the mall.
-Surveillance footage and phone records showed the men communicating and interacting around the mall.
+Police say Williams and Ward were among a group of four that stalked Pridget through the mall. and phone records showed the men communicating and interacting around the mall.
 During the trial, a police gang enforcement expert testified that Williams and Ward are leaders in the Black Guerilla Family.

 Brown's trial, scheduled to start next month, was postponed to next year.
 Brandon struck a plea deal with prosecutors and faces up to 20 years in federal prison on the conspiracy charge.